TYPO3-extensions/rx_shariff/Documentation/Index.rst

 		en

 	:Description:
-		The rx_shariff extension provides the shariff data backend to retrieve social media stats.
+		The rx_shariff extension provides easy integration of Heise Shariff into TYPO3 CMS and includes the frontend scripts as well as the PHP data backend to retrieve social media stats.

 	:Keywords:
 		Social Media, JavaScript, GooglePlus, Twitter, Facebook, LinkedIn, Reddit, StumbleUpon, Flattr, Pinterest, Xing